 Last week, I heard that my friend and fellow filmmaker Philip Bloom was releasing a documentary to aid a charity dedicated to helping cats in Skiathos.

-Well, if you know Philip, you’ll know that cats are a massive part of his life and that he has spent a lot of time and effort shining a light on this good cause.
+Well, if you know Philip, you’ll know that cats are a massive part of his life and that he has spent a lot of time and effort shining a light on their welfare and this good cause.

-Feeling I might be able to help somewhat I reached out to Philip and offered to subtitle the first part of his charity documentary.
+Feeling I might be able to help somewhat, I reached out to Philip and offered to subtitle the first part of his charity fundraising documentary.

 To make the film more accessible I thought it would benefit from English subtitles.
 In an article,

 Videos with subtitles saw a 13.48% increase in views over their first 14 days and 7.32% more views over their lifetime.